 Once his son realized that he needed to follow his own path, he quit the traditional school and enrolled in a program that offered an associate’s degree and a technical certificate.
 Today, he loves working in airplane mechanics, making a good living without a four-year degree.

 “Take a look at your own strengths and weaknesses and choose a program based on what works for you, not what other people think you should do,” said Smith.
 “You’re more likely to have long-term success and avoid wasting time and money if you focus on what works for you.”

-Traditional liberal arts schools may not offer the career training that you want, said Smith.
+Traditional liberal arts schools may not offer the career training that you want, Smith noted.
 He’s watched as, over time, colleges that offered career training and skilled occupations programs shifted focus to more academically-based degrees.
-That makes it harder for some students to get the career training they want for the jobs they desire.
+That makes it harder for some students to get the career training they need for the jobs they desire.

 Pay attention to what you love, and look for a program that fits your needs, rather than trying to adapt yourself to a college that doesn’t offer what you want.